 The generalization of neural networks can also be analyzed within the classical Vapnik Chervonenkis theory (cf., e.g., Chapters 9 and 17 in in Gy\"orfi et al. (2002)).
-Here, the complexity of the underlying spaces of functions is measured by covering numbers, which can be bounded using the so--called Vapnik-Chervonenkis dimension (cf., e.g., Bartlett et al. (2019)).
-However, the resulting upper bounds on the generalization error might be too rough because during the gradient descent the neural network estimate does not attend all functions from the underlying function space.
-Here, one can also try to describe the complexity of the function space in which the estimate is contained during the gradient descent by the so--called Rademacher complexity (cf., Koltchinski (2004)).
-For neural networks with quadratic activation function this was already done successfully in Du and Le (2018), but, unfortunately, such neural networks do not have good approximation properties and consequently results similar to the ones in our paper cannot be derived from this result.
-Also, we would like to stress that in our result we indeed analyze the generalization of neural networks within the classical Vapnik Chervonenkis theory. \\ \\
+Here, the complexity of the underlying function spaces is measured by covering numbers, which can be bounded using the so--called Vapnik-Chervonenkis dimension (cf., e.g., Bartlett et al. (2019)).
+However, the resulting upper bounds on the generalization error might be too rough as during gradient descent the neural network estimator does not necessarly attend all functions from the underlying function space.
+One might sharpens the bound by using the so--called Rademacher complexity (cf., Koltchinski (2004)).
+For networks with quadratic activation function this has already been successfully done in Du and Le (2018), but unfortunately such neural networks do not have good approximation properties and similar results as in our work can therefore certainly not be derived.
+Also, we would like to stress that in our result we indeed analyze the generalization of neural networks within the classical Vapnik Chervonenkis theory.